208,286 total views, 6 views today

 Please send your article to firstname.lastname@example.org

 We aim to get back to you within five days but sometimes it can take a week.
 Due to the volume of submissions we receive, unfortunately, we cannot guarantee a reply to every email.
 If the submission is urgent or timely, please make that clear.

 If you don’t hear back from us, please consider another outlet for publication.
-In any event, thank you for thinking of Psychreg and we wish you luck in finding a home for your ideas.
+At any rate, thank you for thinking of Psychreg and we wish you luck in finding a home for your ideas.